 Using HyPhy as a standard command line tool#

-As of version 2.4.0 HyPhy is a bonified command line tool.
+As of version 2.4.0 HyPhy is a bona fide command line tool.

 An executable with key-word arguments, relative paths to files and sane defaults.

-The interactive command line prompt is still avaialible if you prefer that (simply run
+The interactive command line prompt is still available if you prefer that (simply run

 This page provides some general information about using HyPhy as a command line tool; the older command line prompt tutorial provides more details about each method.